ahfaj/whatsapp-privacy-wrapper/README.md

 ## Known limitations

 - **CSS selector drift** — WhatsApp may rename its internal CSS classes after an update.
 If blur stops working, the selectors in `privacy/inject.css` need to be updated.
 Check the [Releases page](../../releases) for a fix.
-- **Voice/video calls** — may or may not work.
+- **Voice/video calls** — may not work.
 WhatsApp Web calls depend on browser-specific behaviour.
 Not guaranteed.
 - **Single account only** — one WhatsApp account per install.
 - **No auto-updates** — when a new version is available, download it from the Releases page and run it over the existing install.
 - **Windows only** — this build targets Windows.
 Mac/Linux support may come later.